 - Combine lessons.
 Some lessons seem a bit redundant, especially when it’s broken down into bite-size pieces that your kids might be absorbing quickly.
 This is a great time to combine a few smaller lessons into a one big lesson- and voila, you’re no longer “behind”.

-At just so you know- even on days when I feel like I’m behind, I have to remind myself that in homeschooling, there really is no such thing as behind.
+And just so you know- even on days when I feel like I’m behind, I have to remind myself that in homeschooling, there really is no such thing as behind.

 Our homeschools are only what we make of it- and giving ourselves the freedom to move at a comfortable pace is healthy for our kids, and for ourselves.
 No need to suffer burnout.

 What are some things you do in your homeschool planning to keep from falling behind?